Skip to main content

 It's already raining

-Let's be honest about what's happened in the last two years.
+Here's what's happened in the last two years.

 Now it's 2026, and the gap between the companies that started preparing and the companies that didn't is already visible.
 Not huge yet.
 But visible.
 And here's what matters: the rate is accelerating.
 The companies that invested in 2024 are pulling away faster every quarter.